lexandro/dockery/README.md

 0.2.1
 - Add: create container page - basic
-- Fix: use image ID in container list link, because the 'namespace/repo:tag' is forwarding to wrong place
 - Fix: select all in containers can't be change (it' all or nothing)

 0.2.2